 With certain exceptions, undergraduate students may opt out of SDSU for one semester in a calendar year and maintain their continuing status.
-If you are going to be absent for more than one semester, you must request a Leave of Absence (LOA) using WebPortal.
+If you are going to be absent for more than one semester, you must request a Leave of Absence (LOA) using my.SDSU.
 If you do not go through this process you will have to re-apply to the University and pay the required fee.
+You are allowed to take a LOA for up to four semesters.
 Please refer to the catalog, schedule for more detailed information on the Leave of Absence procedure. http://arweb.sdsu.edu/es/catalog/quickref.html